Pharmacy Pathway Associate in Arts

 Program Description

-Available Course Course Not Offered Summer 2024
+Available Course Course Not Offered Spring 2025

+In this course students will apply the scientific method to critically examine and explain the natural world.
+This course will cover molecular biology, cellular biology, genetics, metabolism, and replication.
 This course is primarily for science majors or students with a strong biology background.
 It is a study of the molecular and cellular composition and function of living organisms.
-Emphasis will be given to structure, chemical metabolism and genetic mechanisms.
+Emphasis will be given to structure, chemical metabolism, and genetic mechanisms.
 Laboratory illustrates basic biological principles.
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This course satisfies the General Education State Core Natural Science requirement for degree seeking students.

 A continuation of General Biology I, this course is designed for science majors or students requiring a full year of biology.
 Emphasis will be given to evolutionary relationships of living organisms.
 Structure, form and function of both plants and animals will be studied and ecological principles summarized.
 Required laboratory will correlate with lecture topics.
 Lab fee required.